edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 ####-14-
 Select the sketch with the arc, and click the ControlPoly4 macro
 ![02](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/icons/ControlPoly4.png?raw=true)
 This creates a ControlPoly4_Arc object in the document.
-Note the '_2N_' suffix.
+Note the '_Arc_' suffix.
 This is the third flavor of the ControlPoly4 category of objects
 ![18](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_18%20ControlPoly4_Arc%20object.png?raw=true)
 In the Data Tab, you can see two parameters:
 * Sketch - this was the input selection, and it can be remapped to another sketch (also of a sketch)